bradleyeckert/hermes/docs/hermes.md

 * Little-endian byte order
 * Hardware-specific functions in `*HW.c` file(s)

-Most of the byte-order dependency comes from using `memcpy` to move data and from byte arrays.
+Most of the byte-order dependency comes from using `memcpy` to move data to and from byte arrays.
 It could be replaced with a `MEMCPY` macro that substitutes a byte-reversing version of `memcpy` for big-endian targets.

 ## Hardware requirements